MockingbirdME/game_md/magic/arcane_powers.md

 * Draw Water - touch, water, all mages
     * (+) - draw moisture from the air, under normal conditions conjure X ounces of water per success spent.
 Various weather or humidity conditions may affect this difficulty, for example in the desert the total amount of water conjured may be only 20% of normal while during a storm it may be 5 times as much as normal.
 * Duration, basic - spell/effect, free for all mages, all mages
     * (+) - the spell/effect continues for one round per success spent.
+When this spell would expire the caster may suffer one stamina point and one penalty die to all actions this round to keep it going for one round.
 * Duration, true - spell/effect, temporal, all mages
     * (1+) - the spell/effect continues for X rounds, plus one round per additional success spent.
+When this spell would expire the caster may suffer one stamina point and one penalty die to all actions this round to keep it going for one round.
 * Duplicate Effect - spell/effect, free for all mages, all mages
     * (+) - cast this spell/effect an additional time for each success spent.
 Spells that require a skill check to target or need to be thrown still require separate skill checks and actions, spells that do not require a skill check to target can not select the same target more than once.
 * Energize - short, lighting, all mages